Anks2833/Auth_Task/frontend/README.md

-# Project Title: 2FA with Single Device Access Control and Admin Dashboard
+# Frontend for 2FA with Single Device Access Control and Admin Dashboard

 ## Overview
-This project integrates Two-Factor Authentication (2FA) with single-device access control, enhancing security by ensuring that only one device per user is active at any time.
+This is the frontend part of the project that integrates Two-Factor Authentication (2FA) with single-device access control, enhancing security by ensuring that only one device per user is active at any time.
 The system includes an admin dashboard for managing user activities, assigning tasks, and controlling device access.

 ## Key Features
 - **User Authentication**: Secure signup and login processes with email and password.